petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 <a name="Scale161a"/>
 ### Planning and evaluation^161a
-First try Scale-161.
-Write a 2-page Thesis about the process.
+First try to finish Scale-161.
+Then write a 2-page Thesis about the process.
 Did you manage to fill all pages of the sketchbook?
 How would you do it next time?
-Why do you think the selected 3 are the best? **5 hours**
+Why do you think the three selected pages are the best? **5 hours**

 ~~~
 # ----------------------------------------